Competitively orientable complete multipartite graphs: Introduction

-The \emph{competition graph} $C(D)$ of a digraph $D$ is the (simple undirected) graph $G$ defined by $V(G)=V(D)$ and $E(G)=\{uv \mid u,v \in V(D), u \neq v, N_D^+(u) \cap N_D^+(v) \neq \emptyset \}$.
+In this paper, for graph-theoretical terminology and notations not defined, we follow \cite{bondy}.
+We consider finite simple graphs.
+For a digraph $D$, the \emph{underlying graph} of $D$ is the graph $G$ such that $V(G)=V(D)$ and $E(G)=\{ uv \mid (u,v) \in A(D) \}$.
+An \emph{orientation} of a graph $G$ is a digraph having no directed $2$-cycles, no loops, and no multiple arcs whose underlying graph is $G$.

+We say that two vertices {\it compete} in a digraph $D$ if they have a common out-neighbor in $D$ and that a digraph $D$ is {\it competitive} if any pair of vertices competes in $D$.
+A graph $G$ is said to be {\it competitively orientable} if there exists a competitive orientation of $G$.
+For example, the complete graph $K_7$ is completely orientable as shown in Figure~\ref{fig:7-tournament-complete}.

+By the way, we deduce Theorem~\ref{thm:making-multi-complete} which guarantees $K_n$ being competitively orientable for $n \geq 7$ from $K_7$ being competitively orientable.
+Yet, $K_n$ is not competitively orientable for any integer $2 \le n \le 6$ by Theorem~\ref{thm:char-orient-graph}(3).

+The notions of competitive digraph and competitive orientation arose during a research on competition graphs of complete multipartite graphs.
+The {\it competition graph} of a digraph $D$ is defined as the graph with the vertex set $V(D)$ and an edge $uv$ if and only if $u$ and $v$ compete in $D$.
 Competition graphs arose in connection with an application in ecology (see \cite{Cohen}) and also have applications in coding, radio transmission, and modeling of complex economic systems.
 Early literature of the study on competition graphs is summarized in the survey papers by Kim~\cite{kim1993competition} and Lundgren~\cite{lundgren1989food}.
+The competition graphs of tournaments and those of bipartite tournaments have been actively studied (see \cite{cho2002domination}, \cite{choi20171}, \cite{eoh2019niche}, \cite{eoh2020m}, \cite{factor2007domination}, \cite{fisher2003domination}, \cite{fisher1998domination}, and \cite{kim2016competition} for papers related to this topic).

+By the definition of competition graph, it is easy to see that a digraph is competitive if and only if its competition graph is a complete graph.
+On the other hand, the competition graph of a digraph $D$ being complete may be rephrased as: The adjacency matrix of a digraph $D$ is ``scrambling".
+A matrix $A$ is said to be {\it scrambling} if for any pair of indices $i$, $j$, there exists $k$ such that $A_{ik}\neq 0$ and $A_{jk} \neq 0$.
+Scrambling matrices were first defined in \cite{hajnal1958weak} to study weak ergodicity of inhomogeneous Markov chains.